One-shot Multiple Access Channel Simulation: Cardinality bounds and single-letterization

-Proof of Lemma~\ref{lem:cardinality_QC}: \begin{IEEEproof} The proof is very similar to that of the proof of Lemma~\ref{lem:cardinality-fixed_ip} since the auxiliary random variables $U_1,\;U_2$ are classical and are generated conditioned on $X_j$, the output of the measurement operators of the channel.
-We have:
+where $(a)$ uses the definitions of $D_{\max}$ by computing the marginal state $\tau^{E}$; $(b)$ is because $\{\ket{u}\}_{u}$ form an orthonormal basis of system $U$; and $(c)$ is because the scalar $\sum_{u}\norm{ \sum_{x}p(u|x) A_x }_{\infty}$ is independent of $u$. \end{IEEEproof} \begin{IEEEproof}[Proof of Lemma~\ref{lem:cardinality_QC}] The proof is very similar to that of the proof of Lemma~\ref{lem:cardinality-fixed_ip} since the auxiliary random variables $U_1,\;U_2$ are classical and are generated conditioned on $X_j$.
+Note that \eqref{eq:continuity} also holds for quantum states and hence the same continuity equation is true for CQ states required for our purpose.
+Hence, we can assume the cardinality of $U_1$ and $U_2$ to be finite using the continuity of $I_{\max}^{\epsilon_j}(E_j;U_j)$ (similar to step 1 in the proof of Lemma~\ref{lem:cardinality-fixed_ip}).
+Next we apply the perturbation argument to bound the cardinality of the auxiliaries, similar to step 2 of Lemma~\ref{lem:cardinality-fixed_ip}.
+To this end, consider the perturbed state